-The Dean of Students notifies the Director of Residence Life and the President of the University.
+The Dean of Students will notify the President of the University.
 The Dean of Students shall initiate whatever action he or she deems appropriate under the circumstances in the best interest of the missing student.

 Alcohol, Drug and Weapons Policies